tytydraco/yessleep/out/Depth_Recon_Theta__Part_1.md

 *Iraq, Second Tour – Deep in the Hindu Kush, Near the Pakistan Border*

 The wind bit sharp through the mountain pass, dry and cold as bone.
 Dust kicked up in small, nervous flurries around the six of us, knelt in a tight semicircle below a jagged cliff face.
 The target was a gaping hole in the rock—unnatural, too round, too dark.
 Supposed to be just another supply tunnel.
-Another crawlspace for smugglers and Taliban cowards to stash weapons, meds, or bodies.
+Another crawlspace for smugglers and Taliban fighters to stash weapons, meds, or bodies.

 But it didn’t feel right.